jonbmartin/Gradient-Waveform-Errors-Demos/README.md

 ## Demo 1: Characterization waveform building
 Our first demo will start at the beginning: how do you characterize your gradient system?
 One of the most widely adopted methods is to input a known gradient waveform  with some frequency content of interest, and measure the output.
 This can be used to build a model of your hardware system.
+We will start by showing how to build a slew rate limited chirp, a typical gradient characterization waveform.

 [![Explore Siren in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jonbmartin/Gradient-Waveform-Errors-Demos/blob/main/Ex0_Characterization_Waveform_Design.ipynb
 )<br>

+## Demo 2: Eddy currents and correction methods
+Our second demo will simulate a system with some eddy currents, which creates a nonideal (but linear) gradient system response.
+We will show how to correct the eddy currents.

+## Demo 3: Characterization waveform building

+## Demo 4: Characterization waveform building

 - Test waveform generation (slew rate limited chirp, for example)
 - Eddy current effects (and corrections)